jbuisine/django-recipes/README.md

 ## Description

 Web site which contains recipes.
-Authenticated use can create, update, delete is owned recipes He cans also comment and rate others recipes.
+Authenticated user can create, update, delete is owned recipes.
+He can also comment and rate others recipes.
 Anonymous user can only search and see recipes.

 Object structure is defined like that :